corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

-Individual consistency of behavioral flexibility is defined as the number of trials to reverse a color preference being strongly positively correlated within individuals with the latency to solve new loci on each of the multi-access boxes, and with the number of trials to reverse a color preference on a touch screen (total number of touch screen reversals = 5 per bird).
+Individual consistency of behavioral flexibility is defined as the number of trials to reverse a color preference being strongly positively correlated within individuals with the latency to solve new loci on each of the multi-access boxes and with the number of trials to reverse a color preference on a touch screen (total number of touch screen reversals = 5 per bird).

 *If P3a is supported (repeatability of flexibility within individuals)...*